| Menu Verb "Menu Verb" behavior

 anything here unless you have selected something other than "no"

+in the previous drop down.
 If you specify the name of a menu or window you want to open, make

 sure that this window or menu is instantiated whenever the user can

-click to open the menu or window.
+click to open the menu or window. * Specify where you want it opened

 The box that defaults to "Don't want one opened" contains